RK4june/RK4june/README.md

-- 👋 Hi, I’m @RK4june
+- 👋 Hi, I’m @RK
-- 👀 I’m interested in ...
+- 👀 I’m interested in nothing 😎
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to get a beer 🍺
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborates on this page has a brain 🧠
-- 📫 How to reach me ...
+- 📫 How to reach me by death ☠

 <!---
 RK4june/RK4june is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.